Rationally elliptic toric varieties: Toric varieties and rational homotopy

 Any face $\tau$ of a cone $\s$ in a given fan $\Delta$ induces an inclusion $S_\s\,\subset\, S_\tau$ which, in turn, produces an open embedding $U_\tau \, \longrightarrow\, U_\s$.
 All these affine varieties fit together to form an algebraic variety which denoted by $X(\Delta)$.
 As the apex $(0)$ is a face of every cone and $S_{(0)}\,=\,M$, it follows that is contained as an open subset of $X(\Delta)$.
 Moreover, for every cone $\sigma$ of $\Delta$, the group $T$ acts on $U_\sigma$ via the map induced by the diagonal $\CC[S_\s] \,\longrightarrow\, \CC[S_\s]\otimes \CC[S_{(0)}]$.
 These also fit together to produce an action of $T$ on $X(\Delta)$.

-A toric variety is a compact manifold if and only if its generating fan is complete \cite[\S3.5]{da}.
+A toric variety is compact if and only if its generating fan is complete \cite[\S3.5]{da}.
 The criterion for smoothness is that for any collection of $N$ spanning vectors $v_1,\ldots, v_N$ of the fan, the following holds: that is, they span $\ZZ^N$ (cf.\ \cite[page 29]{Fulton}).
 Note that the sign of the determinant is positive if the basis $\{v_1, \ldots, v_N\}$ is oriented.
 From now on we shall only consider compact and smooth toric varieties.
 Recall that these toric varieties are all simply connected \cite[\S3.2]{Fulton}.

 Concerning the rational homotopy theory, any topological space considered here shall be (of the homotopy type of) a simply connected CW-complex.
 Two such spaces $X$ and $Y$ have the same rational homotopy type if there is a continuous map $f\,\colon\, X\,\longrightarrow\, Y$ such that $\pi_*(f)\otimes \QQ\colon\pi_*(X)\otimes\QQ\stackrel{\cong}{\longrightarrow}\pi_*(Y)\otimes\QQ$ is an isomorphism.
 Such a map $f$ is called a rational homotopy equivalence.
 A space $X$ is {\em formal} if its rational homotopy type depends only on its rational singular cohomology algebra $H^*(X,\,\QQ)$.
-In particular any compact smooth toric variety is formal because any compact K\"ahler manifold is so \cite{DGMS}.
-A formal space $X$ is {\em intrinsically formal} if it is the only (up to rational homotopy equivalence) space with $H^*(X,\,\QQ)$ as rational cohomology algebra.
+To give a more precise definition of this property the following notion is indispensable, see \cite[\S12]{FHT}: